-When you look at the business failure rate of SME it is alarming.
+When you look at the business failure rate of SMEs it is alarming.
 The statistics say that over 50% of small businesses fail within their first 5 years.
 That is a very high rate of failure – something no new small business owner wants to experience when they incorporate their business.
-Opening a company is a tough endeavor to undertake, which is why new business owners need to gain insight about what it takes to develop a successful business.
+Opening a company is a tough endeavor, which is why new business owners need to gain insight into what it takes to develop a successful business.

-People often overlook developing the foundation of their business in favor of doing the more exciting activities.
-But marketing and sales cannot be performed if your business has not built the foundation to support those activities.
+People often overlook developing the foundation of their business in favor of doing more exciting activities.
+But, marketing and sales cannot be performed if your business has not built the foundation to support those activities.
 Where are your marketing campaigns directing people?
-How are you closing the sale once interest has been established.
-You cannot bring your business to the attention of people if no follow through can occur.
+How are you closing the sale once interest has been established?
+You cannot bring your business to the attention of people if no follow-through can occur.
 Not only is this embarrassing, but it is almost impossible to get a second chance to make a good impression with people.
 Therefore, you need to get it right the first time by ensuring that you build a strong foundation.
 Get your website in order, develop your processes, have support in place if needed, and make sure your products or services have no deficiencies.